 Whetstone (N20) sits at the north-western edge of my service area, a 22-minute drive up the A1000 from my Tottenham base, with door-to-door times around 32 to 40 minutes depending on traffic.
 If you need a fast response, call first and I’ll give an honest estimate based on the route in real time.

 The housing east of the High Road is dominated by 1930s semi-detached estates, classic interwar suburbia with three and four bedroom family homes, substantial timber front doors and the original ironwork still in place on a fair share of them.
 Near Totteridge and Whetstone station you’ll find interwar mansion blocks, four and five storey with shared communal entrances, and off Oakleigh Road North there are newer closes that have gone up over the last few decades, mostly composite front doors with Euro cylinders.
-Most of the suburban front doors run a 5-lever BS3621 mortice paired with a Yale night latch, and a back door that’s typically been swapped for a UPVC multipoint at some point in the 1990s or 2000s.
+Most of the suburban front doors run a 5-lever BS3621 mortice paired with a Yale night latch, and a back door that’s typically been swapped for a UPVC unit at some point in the 1990s or 2000s.